MaskedSyntax/hashprep.xyz/README.md

 ---

-## 🚪 License
+## License

 This project is licensed under the **MIT License**.

 ---

-## 🙋 Contributing
+## Contributing

-We welcome contributions to both frontend and backend.
+Contributions to both frontend and backend are welcome.
 Please make sure to:

 - Write clean, documented code
 - Follow best practices for the stack you're contributing to